reevesba/keystroke-biometrics/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Keystroke biometrics, or keystroke dynamics, suggests that individuals may be identified by their typing rhythm.
 This is characterized as a behavioral biometric since the biometric factor is something a user does.
 This could have significant information security implications.
-For example, a malicious actor may be identified by their keystrokes similiar to a fingerprint or signature.
+For example, a malicious actor may be identified by their keystrokes similar to a fingerprint or signature.
 Outside of digital forensics, keystroke dynamics can be used for authentication systems.
-Essentialy, the way an individual types a password would be more important than the password itself.
+Essentially, the way an individual types a password would be more important than the password itself.
 This could be plausible as typing rhythm is extremely difficult to imitate.
 Another potential application is bot detection.
 Currently, CAPTCHAs are the default method of detecting bots.
 Most CAPTCHAs, including Google's reCAPTCHA, are vulnerable to adversarial machine learning attacks.
 An example CAPTCHA-breaking bot can be found [here](https://github.com/reevesba/captcha-bot).
 Alternative methods that utilize keystroke dynamics should be able to easily distinguish between bots and humans.
 The focus of this project will be on the latter application of detecting bots.

 ### Built With
 <a href="https://www.python.org/" target="_blank">